Yugoslavia national football team

-It enjoyed success in international competition, reaching semifinal at the 1930 and 1962 FIFA World Cups.
+It enjoyed success in international competition, reaching the semi-finals at the 1930 and 1962 FIFA World Cups.
 In 1992, during the Yugoslav wars, the team was suspended from international competition as part of the United Nations sanctions on Yugoslavia.

 History

 The first national team was in the kingdom that existed between the two world wars.
 The Football Federation of what was then the Kingdom of Serbs, Croats and Slovenes was founded in Zagreb in 1919 under the name Jugoslavenski nogometni savez (and admitted into FIFA), and the national team played its first international game at the Summer Olympics in Antwerp in 1920.
 The opponent was Czechoslovakia, and the historic starting eleven that represented Kingdom of SCS on its debut were: Dragutin Vrđuka, Vjekoslav Župančić, Jaroslav Šifer, Stanko Tavčar, Slavin Cindrić, Rudolf Rupec, Dragutin Vragović, Artur Dubravčić, Emil Perška, Ivan Granec, and Jovan Ružić.
 They lost by a huge margin 0–7, but nonetheless got their names in the history books.